MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-remove-label-protection.md

 - [What do you want to do?](client-user-guide.md#what-do-you-want-to-do)

 ## Additional information for administrators
-For information about the policy setting that enables custom permissions for users, see [Configuring the Azure Information Protection policy settings](../deploy-use/configure-policy-settings.md).
+For configuration instructions to enable the policy setting **Make the custom permissions option available to users**, see [Configuring the Azure Information Protection policy settings](../deploy-use/configure-policy-settings.md).

 Other configuration instructions: [Configuring the Azure Information Protection policy](../deploy-use/configure-policy.md).